 In the year 1920, the Greek community decided to sell the old building of the church and the surrounding land, which was used as a cemetery, as well as several houses, which belonged to the church.
 With the revenue they bought a piece of land in the central area of Kalighat, near the famous temple of the Hindu Goddess Kālī There, they built the new church in a magnificent neo-classical Doric order, along with a double-storied residence for the priest.
 The cemetery was moved to a site outside the city that is now quite crowded and is located near the crossroads of Narkeldanga and Phulbagan.
 The new church kept the old name and began functioning in 1924.
 The largest contribution for the building of the new church came from the Ralli Brothers, originally from the Aegean island of Chios, who were the owners of Rallis Company, manufacturers of cotton and silk materials.
 Their company, which numbered 3,000 people, is still present in Calcutta, but the owner is now Indian.

 The four sides of the ancient Greek temple-like building are identical.
 In the interior nine gravestone inscriptions are preserved in Greek and English.
-On the pediment the following Biblical inscription is written on marble slabs, «ΜΑΚΑΡΙΟΙ ΟΥΣ ΕΞΕΛΕΞΩ ΚΑΙ ΠΡΟΣΕΛΑΒΟΥ,» which translated means, “Blessed are those whom You chose and took with You.”
-Father Halvatzakes-Velladios’s article has a drawing showing a cross on top of the monument, but this is no longer present.
+On the pediment, the following Biblical inscription is written on marble slabs, «ΜΑΚΑΡΙΟΙ ΟΥΣ ΕΞΕΛΕΞΩ ΚΑΙ ΠΡΟΣΕΛΑΒΟΥ,» which translated means, “Blessed are those whom You chose and took with You.”10 Father Halvatzakes-Velladios’s article has a drawing showing a cross on top of the monument, but this is no longer present.11

 Notes and References:

-1. Ulysses in the Raj, p.
-19. The writer in his research in the Portuguese church in 1999 found only the gravestone of Georgjos Ioannis Draskoglou from Philljpoupolis, who died in Calcutta in 1728.
+- Ulysses in the Raj, p.
+19. The present author in his research in the Portuguese church in 1999 found only the gravestone of Georgios Ioannis Draskoglou from Philippopolis, who died in Calcutta in 1728.
 The other Greek gravestone obviously broke and like many others it was used for the construction of the church, which was built above the old Christian cemetery.
 See photograph Νο.
 12, in Photo Gallery “Memories from the Greek Community in Bengal”, ΙΝΔΙΚΑ 2005.

-5. From the historical archives of the Greek Orthodox church, Calcutta.
+- From the historical archives of the Greek Orthodox church, Calcutta.
 For the original text in Greek, See Photo no. 22 in Photo Gallery, INDIKA 2005.
-For farther details about the Greek Community’s participation in the Greek revolution, see: Σπύρος Λουκάτος,: Έλληνες και Φιλέλληνες των Ινδιών κατά την Ελληνικήν Επανάστασιν.
+For farther details about the Greek Community’s participation in the Greek revolution, see: Σπύρος Λουκάτος, Έλληνες και Φιλέλληνες των Ινδιών κατά την Ελληνικήν Επανάστασιν.

-8. See Helen Abadzi’s article “Glimpses of the Greek Community from the Dhaka University Gravestones,” IΝΔΙΚΑ2005, where she tried to outline the history of the Greek community on the basis of information derived from nine gravestone inscriptions of the ninetieth century Greek community in Bengal now preserved in a small ancient Greek temple-like building on the campus of Dhaka University.
+- See Helen Abadzi’s article “Glimpses of the Greek Community from the Dhaka University Gravestones,” IΝΔΙΚΑ2005, where she tried to outline the history of the Greek community on the basis of information derived from nine gravestone inscriptions of the ninetieth-century Greek community in Bengal now preserved in a small ancient Greek temple-like building on the campus of Dhaka University.